-Actually, this will be something of a tutorial on how a site using Affiliate Networks as the main source of revenue and other advertising sources to round things off can set up Google Ad Manager to ensure the Affiliate ads are given the highest priority.
+This will be a tutorial on how a site using Affiliate Networks as the main source of revenue and other advertising sources to round things off can set up Google Ad Manager to ensure the Affiliate ads are given the highest priority.
 I also have a few tips on how ads can be controlled on your site under this setup.
-Some of this information may be more valid for sites with less than 1000 visitors a day when conventional ads networks are not going to generate much revenue, but it should be a good walkthrough for anyone getting ready to use Google Ad Manager.
+Some of this information may be more valid for areas with less than 1000 visitors daily when conventional ad networks do not generate much revenue.
+Still, it should be a good walkthrough for anyone ready to use Google Ad Manager.

-I started using Google Ad Manager to keep track of the start and stop times for special offers and other time sensitive ads from the Affiliate Networks I use.
-It is a very powerful tool for that and many other options you might want to apply to your advertising campaigns, even better, it is free.
-However, what I found when I had Google Ad Manager setup the way it probably should be for high traffic sites is that my ‘House’ ads, the Affiliate Networks I wanted to be given the highest priority and had them set with higher CPM and vCPM values for that reason, were consistently losing the Ad Slot to AdSense ads (turned on in the Ad Slot settings).
-I also tried to setup AdSense ads to run as an ‘Ad Network’, but this gave similar results, so obviously ‘House’ orders are given a lower overall priority regardless of what CPM value is assigned.
+I started using Google Ad Manager to keep track of the start and stop times for special offers and other time-sensitive ads from the Affiliate Networks I use.
+It is a powerful tool for that and many other options you might want to apply to your advertising campaigns; even better, it is free.
+However, what I found when I had Google Ad Manager set up the way it probably should be for high-traffic sites is that my ‘House’ ads, the Affiliate Networks I wanted to be given the highest priority and had them set with higher CPM and vCPM values for that reason, were consistently losing the Ad Slot to AdSense ads (turned on in the Ad Slot settings).
+I also tried to set up AdSense ads to run as an ‘Ad Network’, but this gave similar results, so obviously, ‘House’ orders are delivered a lower overall priority regardless of what CPM value is assigned.
 Here is what I came up with to deal with that, and it seems to work well.

-For WordPress users a Google Ad Manager WordPress Plugin exists, but unless you simply are not comfortable editing your theme files, here is what I believe to be a better option… I use the Advertising Manager WordPress Plugin to give me some additional control of the Ad Zones from the WordPress Dashboard.
-This still required editing the proper theme files and some work in the sidebar to insert the plugin code, so it is an optional step really (I prefer to hand input the code into a text widget, but the Advertising Manager WordPress Plugin does provide sidebar widgets).
-More on this later, let’s get to setting up Google Ad Manager.
+A Google Ad Manager WordPress Plugin exists for WordPress users, but unless you are not comfortable editing your theme files, here is what I believe to be a better option… I use the Advertising Manager WordPress Plugin to give me additional control of the Ad Zones from the WordPress Dashboard.
+This still required editing the proper theme files and some work in the sidebar to insert the plugin code, so it is an optional step, really (I prefer to hand input the code into a text widget, but the Advertising Manager WordPress Plugin does provide sidebar widgets).
+More on this later; let’s set up Google Ad Manager.

 Now we can insert an actual ad into one of the Orders.
-Click the order you want to insert an ad into, and then click New Line Item.
-You will want to give the Line Items a name that explains what the ad is and where it displays, to make it easier to work with them later.
+Click the order to insert an advertisement, then click New Line Item.
+You will want to give the Line Items a name that explains what the ad is and where it displays to make it easier to work with them later.
 IMPORTANT!
-This is the first spot where you decide what priority the ad will have.
+This is the first spot where you decide the ad’s priority.
 Always select House as the Delivery Priority for your Ad Network ads and Remnant as the Delivery Priority for your Affiliate Network ads, at least for now.
-You can get fancy with other Delivery Priority types once you are comfortable with how Google Ad Manager will serve ads when other settings are used.
+You can get fancy with other Delivery Priority types once you know how Google Ad Manager will serve ads when different settings are used.
 As a general rule, other than special ad programs, you will only use House or Remnant.
 Ad priority appears to be assigned in this manner when using Google Ad Manager:

 House – Lowest Priority (use for Ad Networks and other “fill ads”)